 Reading Time: 5 minutes What is Apache Spark?
 Apache Spark is a distributed open-source, general-purpose framework for clustered computing.
 It is designed with computational speed in mind, from machine learning to stream processing to complex SQL queries.
 It can easily process and distribute work on large datasets across multiple computers.

 Reading Time: 2 minutes If you are hosting more than one site on a server, then you most likely use Apache’s virtual host files to state which domain should be served out.
 Name based virtual hosts are one of the methods used to resolve site requests.
 This means that when someone views your site the request will travel to [ Read More ]

-Reading Time: 2 minutes Apache is the most popular web server software being used today.
-Its popularity is earned through its stability, fast service, and security.
-Most likely if you are building out a web page or any public facing app, you’ll be using Apache to display it.
-At the time of writing, the most current offering of Apache [ Read More ]
+Reading Time: 2 minutes Apache is the most popular web server software in use today.
+Its popularity is earned through its stability, speed, and security.
+Most likely if you are building out a website or any public facing app, you’ll be using Apache to display it.
+At the time of this writing, the most current offering of Apache is [ Read More ]

 Reading Time: 5 minutes In this article, we will be reviewing the Apache Service Status.
 Sometimes checking the performance of a Cloud Dedicated server can be difficult.
 Apache has built-in utilities that assist in monitoring the usage and performance of Apache.
 Apache Status also provides information that aids in performance auditing and control tuning.

 Reading Time: 4 minutes Today, we will be reviewing how to configure Apache virtual hosts on a CentOS 7 VPS server or Dedicated server.
 If you host websites, chances are you are hosting more than one.
 If so, knowing how and why these virtual hosts work should allow you to better understand why they are needed.
 By default, Apache [ Read More ]